 The transportation planning process administered by Metropolitan Planning Organizations was born in the Federal Aid Highway Act of 1962, which required all federally assisted projects in urban areas with a population over 50,000 to be the product of a continuing, comprehensive and cooperative planning process.

-The US Census Bureau, after each decennial census, uses data collected to determine the boundaries of Urbanized Areas (UZA's).
+The US Census Bureau, after each decennial census, uses data collected to determine the boundaries of Urban Areas (UA's).
 For more information on the metropolitan transportation planning process, click here or see 23 U.S.C.
 134.

 HEPMPO was organized in 1996 as an expansion of the Hagerstown Area Metropolitan Planning Organization.
-The urbanized area was expanded in 2010 and now includes the municipalities of Inwood and Hedgesville in West Virginia, Boonsboro in Maryland and Greencastle in Pennsylvania.
+The urban area was expanded in 2020 and now includes a small portion of Frederick County, Virginia.
 The metropolitan planning area boundary includes Washington County Maryland, and Berkeley and Jefferson Counties West Virginia.
 HEPMPO's Bylaws are available for download here.

 HEPMPO works in conjunction with the Washington County Planning Department (MD) and the Region 9 Planning and Development Council (WV) to conduct the required planning and to work towards accomplishing the transportation goals of the region.